CONTEXT

 A story I'll tell to my grandchildren

-After several fast-paced and intense weeks of building the new mobile application, we successfully launched it on the Apple Store and received approval.
-We were also given the incredible opportunity to fly out to Los Angeles to participate in the Arts & Crafts festival and pitch our product directly to the arts and crafts community.
+After several intense weeks of development, we successfully launched the mobile app on the Apple Store.
+We also had the opportunity to travel to Los Angeles and pitch our product directly to the arts and crafts community at the festival.

 IMPACT & METRICS